Gold & Precious Metals

 Blue Chip and Large Capitalization Stock Funds

-These funds represent the bigger and more historically successful companies.
+These funds represent the bigger and more historically successful companies, however, past performance does not guarantee future recurrence or results.
 These companies represent continued growth based on past performance.
 Many have also shown a history of paying dividends.
 The risk is identified as higher than the 500 index overall since the selection represents just one section of the marketplace - not a broad coverage.

 Medium Capitalization Stock Funds